Dallas Straight Pride Event Brings Exactly Two People, Both From Out Of Town

 One of the attendees, who was not identified, said that he had been kicked out of his home and fired from his job because he was straight.

 Across the street from the Straight Pride event, a group of about 20 counter-protesters also showed up.
 As is often the case at these things, there was a shouting match, as one of the Boston men yelled, “I’m part of the oppressed majority!” and “We know there are only two genders.”
-And as people from the two sides began to get physically close to one another, police separated them before any violence broke out.
+And as people from the two sides began to get close to one another, police separated them before any violence broke out.

 For a few weeks last summer, Straight Pride parades in Boston and elsewhere dominated the headlines, as groups in various cities latched on to the idea.
 In Modesto, California, as reported at the time by The Inquisitr, a local couple organized the parade against intense opposition from townsfolk.
 However, the city council decided to issue a permit anyway, stating that they couldn’t deny a permit “based on values.”